OCD, Anxiety & Panic

 Don’t worry, I can help.

-The Best Self Approach
+The Best Self Approach to OCD, Anxiety, & panic

 I’m here to listen, learn, and help you grow.
 My mission is to equip you with practical skills to become your own best therapist.
 I focus on empowering you to understand and manage your symptoms.
 I teach techniques to help you quell the relentless chatter in your mind, unlock inner peace, and experience lasting mental health.

-Obsessive Compulsive & Related Disorders
+Obsessive Compulsive & related disorders

 “For the most part, OCD sufferers are able to remain invisible.
 The way OCD looks to outsiders is a far cry from what OCD really is.
 To outsiders, the disorder is what the press shows us– extreme cases of people who claim they have to do things that make no sense to themselves or others.
-But the truth is that when you have OCD, something is happening to you, you are not crazy, and there is something you can do about it.”
-Dr. Jonathan Grayson, OCD expert
+But the truth is that when you have OCD, something is happening to you, you are not crazy, and there is something you can do about it.” – Dr. Jonathan Grayson, OCD expert

 Obsessive-Compulsive Disorder (OCD)